Bayern 1-1 Celtic: Callum McGregor and Chris Sutton agree on 'cruel' Champions League exit after late Alphonso Davies goal

 Sky Sports' Chris Sutton:

-"Celtic have been brilliantly defensively and they switch off in the last seconds.
-That is so so cruel for Celtic.
+"Celtic have been brilliant defensively and they switch off in the last seconds.
+That is so, so cruel for Celtic.
 Bayern have got away with one tonight.

 "Sometimes it's better to be lucky than good, and that's what Bayern were this evening.

-"In terms of Celtic away performances in the Champions Leauge, that was up there was up there with one of the best.
+"In terms of Celtic's away performances in the Champions League, that was up there was up there with one of the best.

 "They had real control in the game, they defended brilliantly to a man.
 The back four stayed intact, McGregor was brilliant in the centre of the park.